 If your group is larger (e.g. family, friends or colleagues), we can accomplish this by using a larger bus and several guides.
 In such cases, please contact us directly and we can make the necessary adjustments.

 After picking up our guests from their hotels, we head straight to GLØD headquarters for a briefing.
-We will also serve the Soup of the Night.
+We will also serve the Soup of the Evening.
 If you need some warmer clothes, we can arrange this too.
+By the way, all our guides speak English and one can even guide in German.

 If you have booked the combined tour, dog sledding and the Northern Lights, your dog sledding guide will drive you down to us.